tmdict/tmdict/data/content/fgo-material-ix/katsushika-hokusai-saber/character.en.md

 “Ain’t it a lil’ too early for s-s-smooching…?”

-“*cough* *cough* ‘s dang smoky!
+“*cough* *cough* ’s dang smoky!
 If ya gonna smoke a cig then do it somewhere else”

 “If ya gon kill a painter ya dun need a blade, just three deadlines.
 So scary, damn scary… as scary as swallowing a kuwai-no-kinton whole”